Playboy Enterprises, Inc. v. Frena

 Playboy Enterprises, Inc. v.
 Frena, 839 F.Supp.
 1552 (1993) was a copyright infringement case decided by the United States District Court for the Middle District of Florida, holding that the unauthorized online distribution of copied photographs was copyright infringement; and that removing a magazine's trademark from copied images was trademark infringement.

 Facts

-Defendant George Frena operated an early subscription-based online bulletin board service, Techs Warehouse BBS.
+Defendant George Frena operated an early subscription-based online bulletin board service called Techs Warehouse BBS.
 Photographs copyrighted by plaintiff Playboy Entertainment, Inc. ("PEI") were scanned from paper copies of Playboy magazine by Frena and uploaded onto Techs Warehouse BBS without permission.
 Subscribers to the BBS were allowed to view and download high-quality computerized versions of the images and store the files on their home computers.
 Frena provided 170 images in this fashion.

-Frena claimed to never have uploaded any of PEI's photographs onto the BBS and that his subscribers uploaded the photographs themselves.
+Frena claimed to have never uploaded any of PEI's photographs onto the BBS and that his subscribers uploaded the photographs themselves.
 Frena stated that as soon as he was served with a summons and made aware of the matter, he removed the photographs and had since that time monitored the BBS to prevent additional PEI-owned photographs from being uploaded.